unforced/concrete/.concrete/tracking.md

 ✅ Created guide files for all milestones
 ✅ Simplified repository structure
 ✅ Project complete with core functionality
+🔄 In Progress: Milestone 3 - Create Adaptive Concrete

 ## Next Steps

+1. Implement the Adaptive Concrete template for existing projects
+2. Test the Adaptive Concrete template on a real project
-1. Consider adding more specialized concrete templates in the future
+3. Consider adding more specialized concrete templates in the future
-2. Document usage examples and best practices
+4. Document usage examples and best practices